afraid-rebuke/refactored-memory/archive/notes.md

 Difficult roads often lead to beautiful destinations.
 Server Response Python DNS Routing Artificial Intelligence Monitoring Dream big and dare to fail.
 Content Delivery Network Logging Neural Networks Cloud Kafka JavaScript
+Virtual Machines IoT Quantum Computing API Message Queue Latency Optimization The only way to do great work is to love what you do.
+Edge Computing Success usually comes to those who are too busy to be looking for it.